Alicja-Malinowska/Milestone1/README.md

 * When download icons are clicked/touched a file is being downloaded.
 * When arrows in the pricing sections are clicked they expand and reveal more details about the price category.
 * When the email address/icon is clicked/touched a new email message opens (or suggested apps to open it with - dependant on the individual user settings)
+* When the contact form in the 'Contact' section is completed and submitted correctly a success page appears.
+This was not implemented with the modal because it would defeat the whole purpose of the modal for UX.
 * When Facebook icon clicked/touched a new tab opens with the company's Facebook page.